 Prostitution, Repentance and Social Welfare in Renaissance Florence

-This book explores the survival of Sant’Elisabetta delle Convertite, the Florence monastery for repentant prostitutes, during the long Renaissance.
+A study of the survival of Sant’Elisabetta delle Convertite, the Florence monastery for repentant prostitutes, during the long Renaissance.

 Table of Contents